sungnga/practice/web-dev/README.md

     ```
 - In public/javascripts folder, create a file called showPageMap.js
   - For now, copy the sample code from the Mapbox GL doc to display a map on a page.
 We just want to be able to display a map on campground show page
+  - Set the container property to 'map'.
+The id of the div tag for displaying the map is also set to 'map'
     ```js
     mapboxgl.accessToken = mapToken;
     const map = new mapboxgl.Map({